jdonkervliet/dedalov2/README.md

 Have a look at the example below and get going in seconds!

-For the examples below, we'll use the file `abba.txt` as input.
+We'll use the file `abba.txt` as input.
 Its contents are:

 ```
 1,http://dbpedia.org/resource/Benny_Andersson